 That afternoon, the group asked for a reading to give them a better understanding and deeper appreciation of the real meaning of Christmas and the birth of Jesus.
 It was a topic discussed often in the readings.
 Although the message was given over 70 years ago, the hope and possibilities from the answer are still relevant today for all people of every faith.

-Each of us can be a channel of blessing and allow the Christ Consciousness to become manifest in our lives and in the earth.
-The thought that we can bring this awareness of our connection with God into our lives daily by setting an ideal, choosing to be of service, and taking time for meditation and prayer fills me with hope for our future.
+Each of us can be a channel of blessings and allow the Christ Consciousness to become manifest in our lives and in the earth.
+The thought that we can bring this awareness of our connection with God into our lives daily--by setting an ideal, choosing to be of service, and taking time for meditation and prayer--fills me with hope for our future.
 Wishing you a very Merry Christmas.